Bankoga/golem/open_problems/connection_problems.md

 ## Wiring Together Problem Domains

-The top level abstraction for a single node in the problem graph is the problem domain.
+The top level abstraction for a single node in the golem is the problem domain.
 Currently we have several types of problem domains, with the Cortical type being the most prevalent.
 The others may have 1 paired usage at most based on current thinking.

 There are several different problems associated with wiring domains together